lusentis/dawson-docs-preview/README.md

 };
 ```

 If `api.path === false`, the `event` parameter will be exactly the event Object that the Lambda receives from other AWS services.
+Typically, you set `path: false` when this Function is used as an AWS Event handler (for processing events from DynamoDB Streams, Kinesis Streams, S3 Events, CloudWatch Events, etc.); in this case, no HTTP Endpoint will be created.

-If `api.path !== false` the `event` parameter will be an Object with the following properties:
+If `api.path !== false`, the Function expects to be called via an HTTP Request and the `event` parameter will be an Object with the following properties:
 ```js
 {
   "params": {